BYLAWS OF THE BOARD OF TRUSTEES OF THE UNIVERSITY OF UTAH

-The arrangements described in the preceding paragraph are not intended to in any way diminish the capacity of the Director of Internal Audit to have direct access to the President or to the Trustees.
+The arrangements described in the preceding paragraph are not intended to in any way diminish the capacity of the Chief Audit Executive to have direct access to the President or to the Trustees.

 4.3.
 Honors Committee.
 The Board of Trustees will establish an Honors Committee consisting of six members.
 The President of the Alumni Association shall serve as Chair of the committee and the ASUU President shall be a member of the Committee.
 The Executive Committee shall select three Trustees and one faculty representative to serve on the Committee.
 Committee members (other than the ASUU President) shall serve two year terms.

 The purpose of the Honors Committee is to serve, in consultation with the President of the University, as an advisory body to the Board of Trustees on recommendations for honorary degrees, portraits and other honors as may appear appropriate in the discretion of the Committee.
 During the Spring semester of each year, nominations for honorary degrees shall be invited from the Board of Trustees as well as the University faculty, student body, staff, alumni and community at large.
 The President, in consultation with the Committee, will select the commencement speaker and forward her/his name to the Committee for consideration to receive an honorary degree.
 The Committee will consider nominations for University-commissioned portraits after such requests have been submitted to and approved by the President.
 It is the function of the Committee to review all nominations for honors and to recommend selected individuals to the full Board for receipt of honors.